 - Heat the oven to 425 degrees.

-- Place on a pizza stone or lightly greased baking sheet.
+- Lightly flour pizza stone or lightly greased baking sheet.

 - Remove the dough from the oven and place desired toppings on top of the crust.

-- Place back into the oven for an additional 8 minutes or until the cheese has completely melted.
+- Place back into the oven for an additional 8 minutes or until the cheese has completely melted and is bubbly.